Louisiana Funders

 Grant-Making Per Year: In FY 2018, the Foundation provided grants in the amount of $26 million.

 Recovery and Supportive Housing Grantee Example: The Greater New Orleans Foundation has supported the Bridge House, located in New Orleans.
-This treatment center offers both treatment programs as well as transitional housing to help individuals struggling with substance abuse to develop independent living skills and maintain sobriety.
+This treatment center offers both treatment programs as well as transitional housing to help individuals struggling with substance use disorders to develop independent living skills and maintain sobriety.

 Louisiana Opioid Settlement Funds